-The overall objective of the Committee's work is to provide a high level assessment of the financial feasibility of building a sports/entertainment complex in downtown Edmonton.
+The overall objective of the Finance Subcommittee's work was to provide a high-level assessment of the financial feasibility of building a sports/entertainment facility in downtown Edmonton.

-A detailed financial analysis for a proposal for a specific project has obviously not been undertaken at this stage.
-However, an assessment has been made of the range of financial tools, revenues and financing options that are available to proponents of a sports/entertainment project.
+A detailed financial analysis on a specific proposal has obviously not been undertaken at this stage.
+However, an assessment has been made of the range of financial tools, revenues and financing options that would be available to proponents of a sports/entertainment facility project.

-Finance Committee Assumptions

-Factors influencing this assessment include:
+Finance Subcommittee Assumptions Factors influencing this assessment include:

-- The key potential players in this development project have already made public commitments of a direct equity contribution.
-Mr. Daryl Katz has publicly stated that, if successful in acquiring the team, he would contribute \$100 million toward an arena complex.
-The committee has assumed this commitment will be fully met. - 2.
-Alternatives to a new complex are not zero cost.
-The status quo, has a cost, driven by ongoing and escalating costs of regular building maintenance.
-These cost are expected to reach into the tens of millions over the next 15 years, and it is expected that the city taxpayers would be the primary funders of these capital improvements.
+I. The key potential player in this development project has already made public commitments of a direct equity contribution.
+Mr. Daryl Katz has publicly stated that, if successful in acquiring the Oilers, he would contribute \$100 million towards a downtown arena facility.
+The committee has assumed this commitment would be fully met.
+However, at the writing of this report, this remains a business arrangement pending purchase of the Oilers, and the committee has had no direct discussions with Mr. Katz.

+- 2. Alternatives to a new facility are not zero cost.
+The status quo has a cost, driven by ongoing and escalating costs of regular facility maintenance and upgrades to Rexall Place.
+These cost are expected to reach into the tens of millions of dollars over the next 15 years.
 The cost of the status quo would also be reflected in lost opportunity costs to the citizens of Edmonton. - 3.
-In addition, there is a projected cost of undertaking a renovation to the existing Rexall facility, estimated in excess of the \$250 million by HOK in its February 2007 report to Northlands. - 4.
-Given that no new complex can be entirely equity-funded, it is reasonable to assume access to a wide range of financing tools will be required. - 5.
-Any financial package must be based on solid revenue projections that maximize: - The potential of the main arena complex to generate revenue through direct activities - Related or ancillary land and commercial developments which might form part of an new complex. - 6.
-The committee has maintained a focus on the original mandate directed by the Mayor that: - No tax increase would result from the financing of a new facility. - There would be no reallocation of current infrastructure prefects or funding. - 7.
-Should a new arena/entertainment complex move forward, it assumed that the existing Rexall Place would not continue to operate.
-Under this circumstance, the City and
+In addition, there is the projected cost of undertaking a renovation of (or substantial refurbishment to) Rexall Place, estimated in the range of \$250 million by HOK in its February 2007 report to Northlands.
+To date, there are no identified funders of this option. - Given that no new facility can be entirely equityfunded, it is reasonable to assume access to a wide range of financing tools will be required. - 5.
+Any financial package must be based on solid revenue projections that maximize: - The potential of the main arena facility to generate revenue through direct activities. - Related or ancillary land and commercial developments as part of a new facility. - 6.
+The committee has maintained a focus on the original direction of the Mayor that: - No tax increase would result from the financing of a new facility. - There would be no reallocation of funding for the city's infrastructure.

-Northlands will have to decide the best use of that land and facility - including its own potential neighbourhood redevelopment opportunity.
-This could, in turn, generate funding which could be used to support the new facility and support the rejuvenation of the 118 Avenue area.

-8. The role of Northlands in any new arena/entertainment complex, whether on the Northlands site or downtown, must be considered.
+- 7. Should a new sports/entertainment facility move forward, it assumed that the existing Rexall Place would not continue to operate.
+Under this circumstance, the City and Northlands will have to decide the best use of that land and facility, including its own potential neighbourhood redevelopment opportunity.
+This could, in turn, generate funding which could be used to support the new facility and/or support the rejuvenation of the 118 Avenue area. - 8.
+The role of Northlands in any new sports/ entertainment facility must be considered.